mug-n-ai/YRoot/docs/examples/career_transition.md

 But everything feels risky and vague.
 Where do you even start when the goal is emotional, complex, and life-changing?

-That’s where the WHY Loop comes in.
+That’s where the YRoot comes in.

 ---

 ## 2. From emotion to structure

-Instead of staying in a loop of hesitation, the WHY Loop helps break the desire into:
+Instead of staying in a loop of hesitation, the YRoot helps break the desire into:

 - A specific, testable goal
 - Clear needs that must be met